jawu/ranger/README.md

 # rangerer
-js script for dynamically bind input range elements to a range arra
+js script for dynamically bind input range elements to a range array